Family Educational Rights and Privacy Act (FERPA)

 What do Schools and colleges have to do to comply with FERPA?

-In order to avoid inadvertent unauthorized disclosures, educational institutions should ensure that student records are disposed of securely.
+To avoid inadvertent unauthorized disclosures, educational institutions should ensure that student records are disposed of securely.

 If an educational institution does not comply with FERPA, 34 CFR §99.67(a) states that the government may: